What is a guaranteed pricing scheme?

 How to compare credit cards with price protection cover

 - Look at the annual fee.
-Credit cards that offer this type of price protection for purchases typically have annual fees ranging from $0 to $700 or more.
-As there's no guarantee you'll benefit from this feature, make sure you weigh this cost against the cards other features and benefits to decide if its worth it.
+Credit cards offering this type of price protection for purchases typically have annual fees ranging from $0 to $700 or more.
+As there's no guarantee you'll benefit from this feature, weigh this cost against the card's other features and benefits to decide if it's worth it.

 - Compare interest rates and interest-free days.
-You'll typically get more value from purchase insurance covers like a guaranteed pricing scheme when you pay off your card each month (or as you go) to avoid interest.
-But if you think you'll pay off purchases over a few months, look for a card with a low purchase rate under 15%.
+You'll typically get more value from purchase insurance covers like a guaranteed pricing scheme when you pay off your card each month to avoid interest.
+But if you think you'll pay off purchases over a few months, look for a card with a purchase rate under 15%.

 - Check the policy details.
 Credit card insurance policy booklets include full details of what's covered and how to make a claim.
 They'll typically list this cover as "guaranteed pricing scheme" or "price protection cover" but it does vary.
 Make sure you check these details to decide if it's a feature you're likely to be able to use.

 - Look at other features and extras.
-In most cases, you won't make price protection claims very often.
+In most cases, you won't make price protection claims that often.
 So consider other features you'll be able to use more often.
-For example, if you regularly spend with a credit card rewards could offer points per $1 spent or if you often carry-over a balance a low rate could offer more consistent savings.
+For example, if you regularly spend with a credit card, rewards could offer points per $1 spent.
+Also, if you often carry-over a balance, a low rate can offer more consistent savings.

 More guides on Finder